 e) Filename – Images must be numbered e.g. 01 etc. up to 25 followed by a space and then the title of the image.
 The space is important: please do not use any other character.

 f) The title of each image [excluding the image number, space and .jpg extension] to be a maximum of 24 characters.
 If a space is included between words it will count as a character.
 Note that the title on the Titles List may be longer than 24 characters but if this occurs, then the digital file title must be cut short at the 24th character.

 e.g. “01 Misty morning.jpg” (i.e.13 characters including the space between "Misty" and "morning") - OK

 e.g. “03 Paired silver spotted skipper butterflies”.
-This title is 41 characters long which is OK for the paper Titles List (which will be the title read out) but the digital file title must be named thus: “03 Paired silver spotted sk.jpg” (i.e. 24 characters only)
+This title is 41 characters long which is OK for the Titles List (which will be the title read out) but the digital file title must be named thus: “03 Paired silver spotted sk.jpg” (i.e. 24 characters only)

-30) If sending by email, send Round One and Round Two separately with your Club name in the subject line.
+28) If sending by email, send Round One and Round Two separately with your Club name in the subject line.

-31) If sending by Dropbox - please name your folder with your Club’s name.
+29) If sending by Dropbox - please name your folder with your Club’s name.

-32) All images will be checked when submitted and any found with a virus will not be accepted.
+30) All images will be checked when submitted and any found with a virus will not be accepted.

-36) Prints must be mounted on a rectangular card 50cm x 40cm and adequately backed to avoid damage.
+35) Prints must be mounted on a rectangular card 50cm x 40cm and adequately backed to avoid damage.
 The minimum print size acceptable is 300sq.cm.

 Should you need them, a detailed, step-by-step, set of instructions for preparing digital files using Adobe Photoshop and Photoshop Elements is available on this website under the Info/Downloadable Documents menu tab.

 Nature means Images where living organisms are the primary subject matter.
-The story telling value of a photograph must be weighed more than the pictorial quality while maintaining high technical quality.
+The story telling value of an Image will normally be weighed more than the pictorial quality.

-Processing of the captured image, by cropping, exposure adjustment, colour correction, noise minimisation, dodging/burning, HDR, focus stacking and sharpening, is allowed.
-Cloning of image defects and minor distractions, including overlapping elements.
+Processing of the captured image, by cropping, exposure adjustment, colour correction, noise minimisation, dodging/burning, HDR, focus stacking and sharpening is permitted, as is cloning of image defects and minor distractions including overlapping elements.